Innovation

 Efficient heating and ventilation systems, and energy efficient illumination with automated switching should be used, particularly to communal areas.

-The integration of solar or photovoltaic panels into the envelope of the buildings should be well considered from the outset, avoiding bolt-on solutions.
-Large roofs associated with commercial buildings often provide an unobstructed surface for capturing solar energy through solar panels for use in heating the building or photovoltaic panels for use in generating energy.
+The integration of solar or photovoltaic panels into the envelope of the building should be well considered from the outset, avoiding bolt-on solutions.
+Large roofs associated with commercial buildings often provide an unobstructed surface for capturing solar energy through solar panels for use in heating thebuilding or photovoltaic panels for use in generating energy.
+The design of flatroofs should include parapets which help to screen roof top equipment such as solar panels.

 In larger schemes the use of district heating networks or centralised energy production is encouraged, and where possible, developments should aim to connect to existing heating networks.